Do I Need Professional Home Cinema Calibration? The Honest Answer

 The room is the problem.
 Every room modifies the sound that enters it.
 The dimensions create standing waves at specific bass frequencies — resonances that cause certain notes to boom while others disappear, and that vary dramatically from seat to seat.
 Early reflections from walls, floor and ceiling arrive at the listening position milliseconds after the direct sound, blurring imaging and reducing dialogue clarity.
 Reverberation — the decay of sound after it stops — may be too long, making the room sound muddy, or too short in some frequencies, making it sound harsh.

 A factory-default speaker level calibration — the kind that most AV receivers perform automatically using a supplied microphone — addresses some of these issues approximately.
-It sets rough speaker levels and distances, and applies some frequency correction.
 It does not perform the geometric speaker remapping that Trinnov’s Optimizer achieves.
 It does not apply the multi-position whole-room correction that RoomPerfect delivers.
 It does not calibrate bass management to the specific interaction between the subwoofers and the room’s modal behaviour.
 And it does not touch the video calibration at all.

 What Professional Calibration Changes